`

 The beginning of the rotating print head used for the 2007 robot.

-The first project was to create a four-plunger type painting head that would secrete oil paint in measured, repeatable amounts.
-That project was completed with success in 1990.
-The above arrangement uses a photon sensor from a photo lab device to feed light data to the Color Computer.
+Version 1, This was to be a complete unit that had two wheels that would maneuver around the canvas but inputting the data into the light detector was not invented.
+Thought about using a 45-degree mirror but never got to this stage when he saw the beauty of using the pantograph device shown above.
+This robot uses Alpha Stepper motors and a Radio Shack Color Computer.
+I have used these stepper motors for a machine that used plungers in syringes fill with oil paint.
+A four-plunger type painting head secreted oil paint in measured, repeatable amounts completed with success in 1990.
+The arrangement used a photon sensor from a photo lab device to feed light data to the Color Computer.
 Various filters revolve around the cathode tube to determine color.
 The motors under the black box drive the machine.
 The motor to the left will attach to a color pastel wheel that will rotate and then stroke the canvas in the appropriate way.
 The pastel's contact with the papers surface will act as the third leg.
+The computer control program for the steppers has been finished and now the sensor data as to be converted to +-5 volts and fed into a joystick.
+This project was not completed